oracle-livelabs/adb/json/mongodb-api/mongoshell/mongoshell.md

 	<copy>
 	```

-	will find all documents where the salary field is numeric, and contains a value greater than 50,000.
+	will find all documents where the salary field is numeric and contains a value greater than 50,000.

     ![QBE to find salary greater than 50000](./images/find-salary.png)